-3) You will need two bath size towels: one for putting on your mat (we provide mats free of charge) & one should you wish to shower afterwards.
-We hire towels for £1.50/towel.
+3) You will need two bath size towels: one for putting on your mat & one should you wish to shower afterwards.
+We hire mats & towels for £1.50 each.

 4) Hydration is imperative for a good hot yoga class.
 This does not mean down a litre of water straight before class, simply try to drink enough throughout the day or day before you come to class.
 Doctors estimate around 2ltrs a day for normal body maintenance.
 Water is only part of the hydration story, we also need our electrolytes.
 For more information CLICK HERE.

 5) Water, you will want to take water into the room with you.
 We do not have anywhere to fill up water but we do sell 500ml Belu Water (all of Belu’s profits go to Wateraid) for £0.60 or please bring you own water.